 Another common problem we see is a woman who has very few periods–sometimes going for months with no period.
 Maybe you “kick in ” and have a few pretty regular cycles, then stop again.

 First–if you are sexually active (any time in the last year), we need to make sure there is no chance of pregnancy.
+EVEN THOUGH YOU HAVE PCOS YOU CAN STILL GET PREGNANT–-so protect yourself until you are ready to try–THEN you MAY need some help

 So–no episode of “I didn’t know I was pregnant”?

 Next thing is, “Why aren’t you having a period”?
 If you are under age of menopause, then we need to see if your thyroid is normal.
 We do that with a blood test.
+Another blood test called prolactin may also be done.
+Sometimes you don’t have periods because the little gland that wants to control the universe–the pituitary bland–makes too much of the hormone that is made by breast feeding moms..
+Sometimes you will have milk coming out of your nipples—but no baby.
+This is a different reason why you may not have periods.

 If your thyroid is out of whack, then treatment could help get your periods back on track.
+Treating prolactin issues can also regulate your periods.

 CAUTION!!!
-If you get thyroid treatment to get your thyroid under control, make sure you use birth control of some sort if you want to prevent a pregnancy.
+If you ever get thyroid treatment to get your thyroid under control, make sure you use birth control of some sort if you want to prevent a pregnancy.

 Now, if your thyroid is normal, then you may get a prescription for progesterone to take for 7-10 days.